itwillwork/clear-render/README.md

 # clear-render

-To answer the question. **Why did the rendering happen?**
+To answer the question. **Why did the rendering happen?** :eyes:

-✅ used directly for one component, therefore it works very fast
+:heavy_check_mark: used directly for one component, therefore it works very fast

-✅ for all versions of React from ^0.13.0 to ^16.0.0
+:heavy_check_mark: for all versions of React from ^0.13.0 to ^16.0.0

-✅ zero dependencies
+:heavy_check_mark: zero dependencies

 ![Example](https://monosnap.com/file/6oqE3SvayAv4T4NF2jtZIRnfAKq136.png)